IndieCoderMM/next-portfolio/README.md

 Make sure to set environment variables in your deployment settings.

----

 ## 🤝 Contributing

 Feel free to fork, customize, or contribute.
 Open an issue or PR if you have suggestions or improvements.

----

 ## 📄 License

-This project is open source under the [MIT License](LICENSE).

----
+This project is released under [The Unlicense](https://unlicense.org/), which means you can use, modify, and distribute it however you want—no restrictions, no conditions.

+Do whatever you like.
+No credit required (but appreciated).

 ## 🧠 Credits